bradt/personal-site/public_html/content/plugins/wordpress-seo/readme.txt

 	* Fixes to OpenGraph images for homepage.
 	* Fixed a notice in OpenGraph class on 404 pages.
 	* Fixed notices in OpenGraph admin when selecting Facebook app as admin.
-	* Fixed a bug where half the Linkdex analyses wouldn't work when the visual editor is disabled.
+	* Fixed a bug where half the Page analyses wouldn't work when the visual editor is disabled.
 	* Changed the mime type of the XSL file for XML sitemaps to text/xml, so Firefox will display them properly.
 	* Made sure the default OpenGraph image will always show up when there's no other image.
 	* Updated tablesorting JS used in XML Sitemaps.